VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/04-tower.md

 The configurations, listed from most preferred to least preferred, are as follows:

-- 34s SRO
+- 34s
-- 16s SRO
+- 16s

-!!! info "Do note."
-    Exceptions to runway configurations can be granted per pilot's request after approval from AIR and APP.

-    **Standard Exceptions:**
+#### 3.3.1 34s and 16s Operations
+The **Western Runway (34L/16R)** is the busiest at King Fahd International Airport, as most civil operations take place on the western side of the aerodrome.
+It handles all cargo and passenger flights arriving at and departing from the airport.

+The **Eastern Runway (34R/16L)** is only used upon pilot request, or for the following operations:

 - VFR Circuits
-    - Royal Flights [Always departs/arrives on 34R/16L regardless of the active config]
+- Royal Flights
-    - Aramco Flights [Always departs/arrives on 34R/16L regardless of the active config]
+- Aramco Flights
-    - Training Flights [Always departs/arrives on 34R/16L regardless of the active config]
+- Oxford Training Flights

-#### 3.3.1 Single Runway Operation [SRO]
-King Fahd International Airport utilizes **Single Runway Operation (SRO)** procedure in which all arrivals and departures at an airport are conducted using a single active runway, either due to airport design limitations, operational restrictions, or temporary closures of parallel or intersecting runways.

-SRO is considered the most preferred configuration unless otherwise during offload periods.

 !!! warning "Beware"
     Refer to NOTAMs as runways might be closed.